thegrumpys/odop/docs/Help/DesignTypes/e_spring.md

 **Dependent Variable names:**

     Mean_Dia        -  mean diameter of spring coil in free condition (OD_free + ID_Free)/2

     ID_Free         -  inside  diameter in free condition Coils_A         -  number of active coils (turns) Rate            -  spring constant - force per unit deflection Deflect_1       -  deflection at Force_1
     Deflect_2       -  deflection at Force_2
-    L_Body       -  length of body in free condition (without ends) L_Free       -  length of the entire spring, in free condition L_1          -  spring length at minimum operating load  (Force_1) L_2          -  spring length at maximum operating load  (Force_2) L_Stroke     -  net deflection between point 1 and point 2 Weight       -  weight of spring; wire density * wire volume Spring_Indx      -  spring index;  the ratio COIL_DIA/Wire_Dia

-    Stress_Initial   -  stress produced by initial tension Stress_1         -  torsional stress at point 1
+    L_Body       -  length of body in free condition (without ends) L_Free       -  length of the entire spring, in free condition L_1          -  spring length at minimum operating load  (Force_1) L_2          -  spring length at maximum operating load  (Force_2) L_Stroke     -  net deflection between point 1 and point 2 Weight       -  weight of spring; wire density * wire volume Spring_Index    -  spring index;  the ratio COIL_DIA/Wire_Dia Stress_Initial  -  stress produced by initial tension Stress_1        -  torsional stress at point 1
     Stress_2        -  torsional stress at point 2
-    Stress_Hook      -  bending stress in the hook at point 2 FS_2         -  static factor of safety at point 2
+    Stress_Hook     -  bending stress in the hook at load point 2

+    FS_2         -  static factor of safety at point 2
             This is the ratio of allowable stress at point 2 to the calculated stress induced by the load at point 2  (Stress_Lim_Stat/Stress_2).

     FS_Cycle_Life   -  factor of safety based on the Soderberg endurance limit calculation.
 This figure uses the allowable endurance stress (Stress_Lim_Endur) to include
             fatigue considerations.
 Refer to additional
             discussion in the Cycle_Life section.

     FS_Hook      -  factor of safety in hook based on Stress_Hook and Stress_Lim_Bend

     Cycle_Life      -  expected cycle life based on a calculation using the "modified Goodman method".
 This value is approximate.
 Refer to additional discussion in the Cycle_Life section.

     Stress_Init_Lo  -  lower limit of initial stress for proper manufacturability.

     Stress_Init_Hi  -  upper limit of initial stress for proper manufacturability

     FS_SI_Lo        -  factor of safety on lower limit of initial stress FS_SI_Hi        -  factor of safety on upper limit of initial stress F1_IT_Margin    -  amount by which Force_1 exceeds Initial_Tension

 **Other values** are calculated and displayed by the REPORT menu items.
 These
  include: